Frequently Asked Questions

 We do, however, provide email forwarding service.
 You can set up as many different addresses at your domain as you like, specifying where each one should be forwarded and/or use "catchall" forwarding to send everything to a single address.

-The first choice, and often the best one, is to use the email account(s) provided by your ISP for this, but there are other options.
-Many of our members choose to use free email services like Gmail or whatever Microsoft is calling their free email this week.
+For that, the first choice, and often the best one, is to use the email account(s) provided by your ISP for this, but there are other options.
+Many of our members choose to use email services like Gmail or whatever Microsoft is calling their email this week.

 Compared to the endless parade of hosts that provide tons of "one-click installs," one-size-fits-all web site templates, unlimited toll-free telephone support, and cookie-cutter control panels, our service is arcane and complex.
 We consider this a positive.